Contemplating a graduate job offer, or awaiting your annual review?

 This lack of discussion creates negative connotations around salaries, but if you’re feeling unsure and looking for advice, getting confidential feedback from friends and family will be great practice for when you need to deal with this in the future.

-For more advice about salary, check out our blog with tips on how to answer the common graduate interview question “what are your salary expectations?“
+For more advice about salary, check out our blog with tips on how to answer the common graduate interview question “what salary are you looking for?“

 Understand your worth